Arhum2/Liquidation-Automation/README.md

     <img src="https://user-images.githubusercontent.com/82200170/183231685-baf5e7c1-6d57-4c4d-9aa8-bba81d35b7d3.png">
   </a>

-  <h3 align="center">Liquidity services manifest web scrapper</h3>
+  <h3 align="center">Liquidity services manifest web scrapper, Auto ad poster, and Instagram Auto Poster</h3>

   <p align="center">
     By Arhum Shahzad
     <br />
     <br />
-    <a>This project takes manifests from Liquidity Services and uses Python and Slenium to scrape and look up items for auction. searching for items in a manifest, making it faster to source products and record data Improved product research and data compiling from 15 minutes to 1 minute per manifest.
+    <a>This project takes manifests from Liquidity Services and uses Python and Selenium to scrape and look up items for auction. searching for items in a manifest, making it faster to source products and record data, This project improved product research and data compiling from 15 minutes to 1 minute per manifest.
+The Auto ad poster uses this complied data to then post these items onto platforms such as Facebook and Kijiji.
+This program can post 30 listings in a matter of minutes whereas it would take me upwards of two hours of manually posting.
+The final addition to this project is the Instagram Auto Poster.
+This posts my current inventory to my business Instagram page and allows my customers to stay up to date about my latest products for sale.

 </a>
     <br />
     <br />
-    <a href="#usage">View Demo</a>
+    <a href="#usage">View Scrapper Demo</a>
     ·
     <a href="https://github.com/Arhum2/Manifest-Scrapper/issues">Report Bug</a>
     ·